 Jamie Tulley

-Following a recent Here is Learning on LGBTQ+ Inclusion we shared the reflections from two of the attendees, discussing their identity and the obstacles they face living in a heteronormative world.
-Here are two more stories from our colleagues who kindly offered to share their experience.
+Following a recent Here is Learning on LGBTQ+ Inclusion we shared the reflections from two of the attendees, where they discussed their identity and the obstacles they face living in a heteronormative world.

 We were so proud and humbled to hear colleagues’ experiences and the openness and curiosity from their peers in the room.
 Inclusivity is fundamental to the work that we do and helps us to learn and collaborate to make better decisions with better outcomes.